MilovanovicAlexandre/developpez-un-tableau-de-bord-d-analytics-avec-react/README.md

     git clone <a href='https://github.com/MilovanovicAlexandre/developpez-un-tableau-de-bord-d-analytics-avec-react'>https://github.com/MilovanovicAlexandre/developpez-un-tableau-de-bord-d-analytics-avec-react</a>
 ### Run Backend's app

+- On your computer terminal go to the root of the repository

 - Enter the following command in your computer terminal to move in the backend's folder:

     cd backend